-The Pharmaceutical and Medical Device team at CaseyGerry is currently evaluating and accepting cases against Johnson & Johnson, the makers of Tylenol, which contains acetaminophen.
+The Pharmaceutical and Medical Device attorneys at CaseyGerry are not currently evaluating or accepting cases against Johnson & Johnson, the makers of Tylenol, which contains acetaminophen.

 According to recent reports, acetaminophen overdose is the number one cause of acute liver failure in this country.